discord-podcasts/documentation/how-to/sender.md

 Now that you have all the data you can connect to the websocket.
 Avoid waiting a long time because podcasts have a timeout.
 If no sender connects in a given time your podcast gets closed.
-Connect to the socket and provide the `isSender` header:
+Connect to the socket and provide
+* The podcast id as a query parameter
+* A `clientId` header with your client id
+* A `token` header with your token
+* A`isHost` header

 ```
 wss://podcasts.myra.bot?id={id}

+clientId: 012345
+token: ab12?!
-isSender: true
+isHost: true
 ```

-Through the socket you can receive **audio and events**.
-Make sure to handle both accordingly.
-Read more about the incoming packets [here](../resources/packet.md).
+Through the websocket you only receive events.

 ## Sending audio